-Arcadia Little League (ALL) is planning for the Spring 2021 season.
+Arcadia Little League (ARLL) is planning for the Spring 2021 season.
 Our goal is to have a complete season with evaluations for minors and majors players in January/February, practices beginning in February, games beginning in March, playoffs in May, and All-Stars beginning in June.
-To achieve our goal, ALL has developed this COVID Safety Protocol to provide our league with the safest possible playing conditions.
+To achieve our goal, ARLL has developed this COVID-19 Safety Protocol to provide our league with the safest possible playing conditions.

-It is very important that all in attendance follow these protocols established by ALL, everyone is responsible for their immediate space.
-Face coverings (covering mouth and nose) for coaches, players, umpires, and fans should be used according to ALL league protocol.
-All teams must have hand sanitizer on hand for players and coaches; all parents must have a face covering and use the face covering as directed per league protocol.
+It is very important that all in attendance follow these protocols established by ARLL as well as all relevant municipal, county and state guidelines.
+Everyone is responsible for their immediate space.
+Face coverings (covering mouth and nose) for coaches, players, umpires, parents and spectators must be used as described herein.
+Plastic face shields are not permitted.

-- All players should have their body temperature taken prior to ALL events (e.g., evaluations, practices, games) to ensure that no fever is present when participating or attending each Little League activity.
-Anyone with symptoms of fever, cough, or worsening respiratory symptoms, or any known exposure to a person with COVID-19 should not attend any Little League activity until cleared by a medical professional.
+- All players shall have their body temperature taken prior to ARLL events (e.g., evaluations, practices, games) to ensure that no fever is present when participating or attending each Little League activity.

-- Any individual, including players, at risk for severe illness or with serious underlying medical or respiratory conditions should only attend Little League activities with permission from a medical professional.
+- Any individual, including players, at risk for severe illness or with serious underlying medical or respiratory conditions should seek the advice of their personal physician before attending Little League activities.

 No Handshakes/Personal Contact Celebrations

-- Players and coaches will take measures to prevent all but the essential contact necessary to play baseball.
+- Players and coaches shall take measures to prevent all but the essential contact necessary to play baseball.
 This includes refraining from handshakes, high fives, fist bumps, chest bumps, group celebrations.
-Players and families should vacate the field/facility as soon as is reasonably possible after the conclusion of their practice or game to minimize unnecessary contact with players, coaches, and spectators, ideally within 10 minutes.
+Players and families shall vacate the field/facility as soon as is reasonably possible after the conclusion of their practice or game to minimize unnecessary contact among players, coaches, and spectators, ideally within 10 minutes.

-- Athletes, managers/coaches, and umpires should bring their own personal drinks to all team activities.
+- Athletes, managers/coaches, and umpires shall bring their own personal drinks to all team activities.
 Drinks should be labeled with the person’s name.
 Individuals should take their own drink containers home after practice/game for cleaning and sanitation or use single-use bottles.
-There should be no use of shared or team beverages.
-Teams should not share any snacks or food.
+There shall be no use of shared or team beverages.
+Teams shall not share any snacks or food.
 Players should bring individual, pre-packaged food, if needed.